Full Guide to Basic Options Strategies

 The strike price is a key term in options trading strategies.
 It is the price at which an option holder can buy a call option or sell a put option of an underlying stock.

-The relationship between the strike price and the underlying stock price determines the option's status as "in the money," "at the money," or "out of the money."
+The relationship between the strike price and the underlying asset's price determines the option's status as "in the money," "at the money," or "out of the money."

 • In the money (ITM): A call option is in the money if the underlying stock price is above the strike price.
 Conversely, a put option is in the money if the stock price falls below the strike price.